Roger M. Wilcox's review of

 *) To start the core spinning again, our heroes are going to have to travel down to the Earth's outer core and detonate some multimegaton nuclear bombs.
 (Not a trillion of them, unfortunately — just five.)
 How this would jump-start the rotation of the outer core is left as an exercise to the viewer, although there were some pretty two-dimensional fluid-dynamics pictures of the shock waves the bombs would produce.
 Maybe the nuclear explosions would startle the hamsters that run on their little hamster-wheels and keep the Earth's outer core spinning normally, or something.

 *) To make the trip down to the core, a lone brilliant researcher (just like the ones that infest Godzilla movies) has perfected a laser that can bore a wide hole through solid rock at 60 miles per hour.
 That's all fine and good, but how will they survive the tremendous temperatures and pressures inside the Earth?
 Answer: The same lone brilliant researcher has also perfected a supermetal of mythological proportions, which can stand up to anything except getting scraped really hard by a big diamond.
 The name he gives to this wonder metal is ...
 I'm not making this up ...
 UNOBTAINIUM.
 Groan.
 Among science fiction and fantasy writers, "unobtainium" has been used for decades as their coffee-clatch catch-phrase for metals that posess properties unobtainable in the real world.
 The mithril and adamant in Tolkien's Middle Earth, the arenak and dagal and inoson in E.E.
 "Doc" Smith's Skylark series, the biphase carbide of Steve Jackson Games' Ogre and GEV, adamantium and vibranium in Marvel comics, the Plasteel 1000 plating the talking car in Knight Rider — all of these would be referred to as "unobtainium" when the stories were discussed among science fiction and fantasy authors.
 But NONE of them would ever THINK to actually CALL their own wondermetal "unobtainium" in one of their stories!
 That would be too much like breaking the fourth wall.
-What they call unobtainium in this movie is not only capable of withstanding 9000 degrees of heat (Fahrenheit, Celsius, or Kelvin, the moviemakers didn't say), and of making a working hull that can stay intact with 800,000 pounds per square inch of pressure outside and only 14.7 pounds per square inch of pressure inside, it ALSO gets stronger the more pressure it's subjected to!
+What they call unobtainium in this movie is not only capable of withstanding 9000 degrees of heat (Fahrenheit, Celsius, or Kelvin, the moviemakers didn't say; but given the actual temperature of the outer core according to real-world geophsyics, we can be generous and assume they were talking about degrees Fahrenheit), and of making a working hull that can stay intact with 800,000 pounds per square inch of pressure outside and only 14.7 pounds per square inch of pressure inside, it ALSO gets stronger the more pressure it's subjected to!
 (Just like the Incredible Hulk, I suppose.
 Maybe they should have called this metal "Bruce Bannerium.")

 *) Using these two breakthroughs combined with another researcher's experimental X-ray vision device and 15 billion top secret U.S. government dollars (how does the government hide 15 billion dollars?), the lone brilliant researcher builds an Earth drilling ship, which he dubs "the Virgil."
 It looks like a short freight train.
 The crew compartment inside the Virgil is designed to rotate, to stay level if the Virgil is tilted up to 45 degrees away from the horizontal.
 Huh?
 You're going to be drilling down to the Earth's core.
 Why design your ship to work best when it's horizontal?
 Won't it be pointing straight down for most of the journey?